telekineticyeti/subsonic-nowplaying-rgb-display/readme.md

   ```bash
   Error [8]: Operation failed - Most likely the backend service failed.
 Please try again.
   ```

-  This issue is intermittent and usually resolves after the next API poll.
+These issues are intermittent and usually resolves after the next API poll.
 For this reason the error throw in the `nowPlaying()` try-catch was removed so that the app does not exit.

 ---